SongWorks Annual Conference

 In addition to the core study songs of SongWorks, a variety of repertoire is welcome.
 Please be sure to research the history and meaning of any repertoire you are considering to ensure it is authentic and culturally affirming.

 Overall range of conference topics and variety of activity types are considered in the selection process.
-Suggestions from our 2021 Conference feedback forms include:
+Suggestions from past Conference feedback include:

 - Culturally responsive and inclusive music and movement

-- SongWorks for parents/grandparents, austic students, pre-schoolers, or teaching in a private student setting
+- SongWorks for parents/grandparents, autistic students, pre-schoolers, or teaching in a private student setting

 - Music and STEM